William Yang (photographer): Early career

 Yang says of this time that there was an almost frenzied party milieu especially evident in the large RAT and Sleaze Balls that belied a sense of fatalism with the HIV/AIDS epidemic.
 Yang has said of this time:

 I see myself as a photographic witness to our time.
 I feel compelled to perform these slide shows as social rituals to unburden myself of the things I have seen.

+He changed his surname from Young to Yang in 1983.

 Mid career

 Documentation of the gay community brought into sharp focus his little explored ethnicity as a Chinese Australian.
 Embracing his Chinese ethnicity and heritage for the first time, Yang took lessons on Taoism, travelled to China and then eventually back to his home town of Dimbulah in North Queensland.
-Such a full circle exposed Yang to the beauty and acceptance of the harsh Australian landscape entwined with recognition and pride in his Chinese heritage.
+This exposed Yang to the beauty of the harsh Australian landscape, entwined with recognition and pride in his Chinese heritage.
 The face of Buddha (1989), his first art performance, included slide projections and monologues with over-written photographic images and became the form of expression he preferred over pure photographic exhibitions.
 In over-writing his photographic images, Yang became increasingly aware of the importance of text in communicating and personalising ideas, of placing himself within the story which could never be objective.

-Inspired by the autobiographical monologues of Spalding Gray, Yang embarked on an international tour of his work Sadness, a ‘monologue with slide projections’, which was also developed as a film, winning several awards including the 1999 AWGIE Award for best screenplay and best documentary selected by the Australian Film Critics Circle Award.
+Inspired by the autobiographical monologues of Spalding Gray, Yang embarked on an international tour of his work Sadness, a 'monologue with slide projections', which was also developed as a film, winning several awards including the 1999 AWGIE Award for best screenplay, and best documentary selected by the Australian Film Critics Circle Award.
 Increasingly known for documentaries including My Generation (2008 – stories of friends, sexuality and identity) Blood Links (1999 - stories about the Chinese in Australia including his family) and Friends of Dorothy (1998 – stories around the acceptance of sexuality, death and mourning) stemming from original performances, Grehan and Scheer contend that his performance pieces became a form of self-portraiture.
+Produced by Felix Media, these three films are available on DVD.